(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on May 26, 2022.

-Each year, more than 60,000 people are diagnosed with leukemia.
+Each year, approximately 60,000 people are diagnosed with leukemia.
 The risk of developing leukemia increases with age, but the disease may also develop in people under 20 years old.

 What causes leukemia?